octfx/mediawiki-extension-Plausible/README.md

 With [Extension:PageViewInfo](https://www.mediawiki.org/wiki/Extension:PageViewInfo) active, plausible exposes the following functions:

 1. `mw.ext.plausible.topPages()`
 Returns the top pages and the views for the last day.
+The table is ordered by the number of page views, and can be iterated by using `ipairs`.
 Example:
 ```lua
 local result = mw.ext.plausible.topPages()